neeleshverma/neeleshverma.github.io/_projects/2019_12_15_Speech2Face.md

 title: "Extraction of Facial Features from Speech"
 collection: research
 custom: 'true'
-custom_remark: "A class project for CS 753 (Automatic Speech Recognition), Fall '19"
+custom_remark: "A class project for CS 753 (Automatic Speech Recognition), Fall '19, IIT Bombay"
 permalink: /projects/Speech2Face
 excerpt: "The project aimed to infer a person's appearance from their voice using a deep neural network trained on YouTube videos.
 The network encodes speech into a face feature and then decodes it into a canonical face image."
 date: 2019-12-15